Get Yourself an Accountability Partner

 Keep Your Partnership Going Strong

 Found your buddy?
 Nicely done.
-Now here’s how to keep your connection strong so you both build each other up.
+Now here’s how to keep your connection strong so you both build each other up — and keep racking up progress points.

 1. Be totally honest early on.